 Advanced medical marketers understand the problem.
 Toby Ryan, a marketing expert from RushMyEssay, explains: “Healthcare marketing is not just about creating a Facebook page and running an online advertising campaign.
 Marketing a healthcare practice in more than testimonials on a website.
 The patients and the dialogue (referrals) are how a practice can grow and increase revenue.
 It’s about listening to them and becoming part of the conversation.
 That’s the only way for the healthcare industry to look believable online.
 Artificial intelligence is a big part of that process.”

 How exactly does AI take part in marketing?
 It analyzes patient behavior, which is the first step towards delivering a targeted message that means something.
 It draws information from lab results, hospital records, and Internet use.
-The marketer and the writing service will then adjust the tone of their message to fit the needs of the target audience.
+The marketer and the writing service will then adjust the tone of their message to fit the target audience’s needs.

 Then, the analytical properties of AI will take the process to the next level.
 The marketing team will gain insight into the likes and dislikes of the patients.
-They will also monitor the online conversations about the brand, so they can deliver a timely response.
+They will also monitor the online conversations about the brand so that they can deliver a timely response.

 Technology is changing that.
 Voice-to-text transcriptions, in particular, can write chart notes that the doctor only needs to read and edit.
 But it goes beyond that.
 In 2016, Cleveland Clinic started collaborating with IBM to work towards data-driven personalized healthcare.
-The system is able to analyze thousands of medical papers through natural language processing technology, so it can inform the doctor about treatment plans.
+The system can analyze thousands of medical papers through natural language processing technology to inform the doctor about treatment plans.

 According to a report by Syneos Health Communications, patients are very excited about the opportunity to get service from AI-powered nurse assistants.
 64% of the survey respondents said they would be comfortable with AI virtual nurse assistants, mainly because of their 24/7 availability to provide support and deliver answers.
 The main fears regarding this technology involved the lack of human oversight and the potential for medical errors.